Wollivan/SquadronLeader/README.md

 ## Rules

-The objective of the game is the be the last plane left in the air by reducing your opponents Health to zero.
+The objective of the game is to be the last plane left in the air by reducing your opponents Health to zero.

 Each pilot will need: